thandipearl/Bank-Loan-Analysis-Python-Data-Analysis-Project-/README.md

 ## Overview

 This project is an end-to-end **data analysis case study** in the finance domain, focused on **bank loan data**.
-The goal was to explore lending patterns, evaluate risk, and uncover insights that can help a bank make better financial decisions.
+The goal was to explore lending patterns, evaluate risk and uncover insights that can help a bank make better financial decisions.

 Using Python, I analyzed a real-world-style dataset to understand:

-* How loans are distributed
+How loans are distributed
-* How customers repay loans
+How customers repay loans
-* What factors influence risk and profitability
+What factors influence risk and profitability

 ---

 ## Objectives

-* Analyze overall loan performance using key metrics (KPIs)
-* Compare **loan disbursement vs repayment**
+Analyze overall loan performance using key metrics (KPIs) Compare **loan disbursement vs repayment**
-* Identify **good loans vs bad loans**
+Identify **good loans vs bad loans**
-* Understand customer behavior based on:
+Understand customer behavior based on:

-  * Income
+Income
-  * Employment length
+Employment length
-  * Home ownership
+Home ownership
-* Explore trends across time, regions, and loan purposes
+Explore trends across time, regions, and loan purposes

 ---